Essex Partnership University NHS Foundation Trust: Controversies and failures

 The inquest into the death of Michelle Morton who was an inpatient at The Lakes in Colchester in 2019 found that one healthcare assistant had been attending five different incidents.
-Staffing levels were below those authorized by the Trust.
+Staffing levels were below those authorised by the Trust.
 There is also an inquest into the death of Jayden Booroff who died when he left the Linden Centre in Chelmsford, on 23 October 2020.

 In October 2022, Dispatches (TV programme) broadcast a documentary after a year-long investigation which revealed that EPUT was responsible for serious failures resulting in numerous deaths and is still not keeping patients safe.
-Within a few days of that programme, the CQC did a flash inspection of EPUT facilities and suspended the entire Trust's CQC Good rating for all its acute wards.
+Within a few days of that programme, the CQC did a flash inspection of EPUT facilities and suspended the entire Trust's CQC Good rating for all its acute wards subsequently downgrading the entire trust, including the acute wards, from Good to Requires Improvement on 12 July 2023.